PanuGr/Citygame/docs/plan.md

 Pivot from grid-placement city builder to Democracy-style policy management.
 City map becomes a passive visual layer, not an interaction surface.

-## Why the pivot

-Tracking per-building stats/levels via manual grid placement turned out to not be the fun part.
-The Democracy-style feedback loop (policy → stats → consequence) is.
-Cutting manual placement removes the most expensive subsystem (`GridManager`, placement UI, per-cell save/render data) rather than adding one — and most of the Democracy-style engine already exists.

----

 ## Core Loop

 - **Turn-based**, not real-time.
 1 turn = 1 month.
 Player advances manually